donkuri/learn-mathematics/index.md

 ### Elliptic Curves

 Elliptic curves are some of the most interesting objects in mathematics.
-I have taken multiple courses on the subject and everytime it's a pleasure.
+I have taken multiple courses on the subject and it's always a pleasure.
 My favorite first book on the subject is this:

 **[Elliptic Curves](https://www.amazon.com/Elliptic-Curves-Cryptography-Mathematics-Applications/dp/1420071467/)**, *Lawrence C. Washington*